Chart Color Schemes

 Health performance in Harrington is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Harrington faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~1,540 people), compared to 51.9% across Rest of NSW and the national average of 55.7%.
+Mortality rates and chronic condition prevalence are high across both younger and older age cohorts, with common health conditions somewhat prevalent.
+Private health cover is extremely low at approximately 45% of the total population (~1,540 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (16.8%) and mental health issues (8.5%), while 48.1% declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 49.9% of residents aged 65 and over (1,719 people), higher than the 23.4% in Rest of NSW.
+The most common medical conditions are arthritis (impacting 16.8%) and mental health issues (8.5%), while 48.1% report being completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents face notable health challenges due to elevated chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 51.5%, with 1,774 people, compared to 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health